tikv/rfcs/text/2018-09-17-schedule-limit.md

 ## Evaluating operator affect

-Schedule operators are consisted of operator steps.
+Schedule operators consist of operator steps.
 The effect of an operator on the cluster can be calculated as the sum of the effects of all steps.
-There several types of operator steps:
+There are several types of operator steps:

 * TransferLeader
 * AddPeer